anonymity-guaranteed/radicalvalues/README.md

-# leftvalues.github.io
+# radicalvalues.gi
-The LeftValues Political Quiz measures various aspects of leftist viewpoints and analyzes them along the lines of the 8values quiz, which it is based off of.
+This RadicalValues test evaluates your questions and measures them like the 8values quiz.